hal/hal.github.io/content/blog/protect-mgmt-interface-ssl.md

 Click on the button `Enable SSL` located on the right of the screen.
 This will display the following modal dialog, for you to choose the options:

-> The mutual authentication, enabled a trust relationship between the browser client and the https management endpoint.
+> The mutual authentication, enabled a trust relationship between the browser client and the https interface endpoint.
 You must provide a client certificate for this to work.

 Then you must select which strategy related to the certificate store, the description is self explanatory.